-Nevada's Bureau of Land Management plans to herd a large group of mustangs out of their peaceful habitat—a practice that is responsible for the senseless injuries and deaths of thousands of these wild and beautiful creatures.
+Nevada's Bureau of Land Management is herding a large group of mustangs out of their peaceful habitat—a practice that is responsible for the senseless injuries and deaths of thousands of these wild and beautiful creatures.

 You can help the horses remain in their natural environment.
 Tell the BLM to put an end to their roundups, allowing the horses to run free where they belong.

 Twin Peaks, a mountain range just north of Reno, Nevada, is home to over 2,000 wild mustangs that roam free in its open fields.
 Sadly, however, these horses may soon see a bleak end to their freedom.
 Nevada's horse roundups have historically been used as a tactic to "manage the growing horse population" in the region.
 Proponents of the idea claim it helps to preserve the environment, and consequently, the horses and cattle that live in it.

 The impetus for the roundups arose as ranchers became increasingly more concerned about the wellbeing of their cattle—cattle that share the same grazing areas with the horses.
 More than 3 million cows and sheep roam the Western farmlands, compared to only about 27,000 mustangs.
 Yet the removal of the horses is placed at top priority—just another example of where the motivation for profit trumps any regard for animal preservation.

 Though grazing space may be becoming gradually more limited, the methods used to herd the mustangs can be as deadly as the consequences of overpopulation.
 Herding often involves aggressive and frightening strategies, such as the use of helicopters that hover over the plains and scare the animals into heading the desired direction.
 This frequently results in stampedes, wherein horses can break their legs and be separated from their young.